erictrimbs/Spendify/docs/milestone2.md

 /historyEntries
 ```

-This command displays the current items in the database for transaction history.
+This command displays the current items in the database in a table on the transaction history page.

 ![New history image](../images/historynew.png)